 I walked around the lake area, enjoying sights and sounds, including some foreigners busking.

-I titled this video “not begpacking” because I personally think it is rather unfair to taint buskers with the same brush as begging. (“Begpacking” is a recent term which describes foreign travelers sitting in streets (usually developing countries), begging for money to help fund their travels).
+I titled this video “Not Begpacking” because I think it is rather unfair to taint buskers with the same brush as begging. (“Begpacking” is a recent term which describes foreign travellers sitting in streets (usually developing countries), begging for money to help fund their travels).

-I posted a full description about this video and my thoughts on it, on my Facebook Page.
+I posted a full description of this video and my thoughts on it, on my Facebook Page.

 You are welcome to enter into the discussion via this link: FB – NOT BEGPACKING.